 Listen to soprano Alissa Deeter, baritone Dennis Jesse, and pianist Arlene Shrut perform selections by composer Jocelyn Hagen on WDAV's broadcast of Requiem of Solace Preview, March 15, 2017.

-I have been a voice teacher for almost twenty years, holding various academic positions across the country as well as maintaining a private studio.
-During my doctoral studies at Florida State University, I became certified in massage therapy and am a leader in a “form follows function” approach to singing.
-I have regularly presented at conferences and academic institutions nationwide and promote musician kinesthetic awareness and self-care.
-My students have performed all over the world, including AIMS in Graz, SongFest, The Jimmy Awards, Natchez Festival of Music, Bronx Opera, Tri-Cities Opera, Opera Carolina, San Francisco Opera, San Francisco Symphony Chorus, San Jose Opera, San Diego Opera, Disney World, Windy City Opera, Waffle Opera, Ray of Light Theater, Broadway by the Bay, Festival International Musique Actuelle Victoriaville, and off- and on-Broadway.
+I have been a voice teacher for over twenty years, holding various academic positions across the country as well as maintaining a private studio.
+Additionally, I am the vocal program coordinator for the Broadway By The Bay's summer Theatre Academy in Redwood City, CA. My students have performed all over the world, including AIMS in Graz, SongFest, the Kennedy Center, The Jimmy Awards, Natchez Festival of Music, Bronx Opera, Tri-Cities Opera, Opera Carolina, Children's Theatre Charlotte, San Francisco Opera, San Francisco Symphony Chorus, San Jose Opera, San Diego Opera, Disney World, Windy City Opera, Waffle Opera, Ray of Light Theater, Broadway by the Bay, Festival International Musique Actuelle Victoriaville, and off- and on-Broadway.

-Research is my professional development--here I continue to develop my skills, update my methodologies, and stay in step with current performance practices.
+Research is where I hone my teaching--here I continue to develop my skills, update my methodologies, and stay in step with current performance practices.
 As a person who advocates for life-long learning, being a role model in scholarship and study is as important as being a dependable voice teacher.
 My work continues to morph as my topics of interest change, and I am excited to see where the next project takes me!

 Deeter, A., (in progress) New English translation, A German Requiem by Johannes Brahms.